andreic94/if-prometheus-importer/README.md

 Optional:
 - `custom-query` -> This parameter allows users to define and execute tailored queries to extract and analyze precise performance and monitoring metrics based on their specific needs.

+### Outputs

+This plugin outputs the following metrics:
+- `cpu/utilization` -> The utilization of the physical processor in percentages.
+- `memory/available/GB` -> The available RAM memory of the instance.
+- `memory/used/GB`-> The used RAM memory of the instance.
+- `memory/utilization` -> The memory utilization of the instance in percentages calculated using the following formula: `(memory/used/GB / memory/available/GB) * 100`.

+If a `custom-query` input parameter had been set, then the plugin outputs the folowing metric:
+- `custom/customQueryResult`-> The result to the custom query provided by the user.

 ## Usage
 ### Prerequisites
 To successfully run this plugin, it is essential to have a local instance of Prometheus installed and configured.